oracle/pgql-lang/pages/pgql-1.1-spec.md

    - Each edge has zero or more labels.
    - Each edge has zero or more properties, which are arbitrary key-value pairs.

-In PGQL 1.1, we do not consider multi-valued properties like in e.g. Blueprints API.
+In PGQL 1.1, we do not consider multi-valued properties like in [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#graph) or [Neo4j](https://neo4j.com/developer/graph-database/#property-graph).

 ## Basic Query Structure